hainam-nguyen/markdown/README.md

 **tasks**
   - main.yaml
-    > include specific setup file for specific os_family

-  - setup_Debian.yaml
+  - install_rabbitmq.yaml
-    > contains steps for rabbitmq-server installation on a Debian server.
+    > contains steps for rabbitmq-server installation on a Ubuntu server.

+  - add_users_rabbitmq.yaml
+    > contains steps for adding new users to rabbitmq-server, user info are kept in var/list_of_users.yaml

+**vars**
+  - installation_info.yaml
+    > include variables for related installation information.

+  - list_of_users.yaml
+    > contains users information to be added in rabbitmq-server

 **templates**
-  - bintray.rabbitmq.list
-    > configures apt to install the most recent Erlang/OTP version available in the repository and use packages for Ubuntu 18.04 (Bionic).

   - erlang
     > configures apt to install erlang-* packages from Bintray and not standard Debian or Ubuntu repository:

   - rabbitmq.conf
-    > contains basic configuration of rabbitmq-server (recommened for version later than 3.7.7)
+    > contains basic configuration of rabbitmq-server (recommened for version later than 3.7.9-1) Currently, enable listeners.tcp.default = 5672 and management.listener.port = 15672

   - enabled_plugins
-    > contains plugins will be enabled for rabbitmq-server
+    > contains plugins will be enabled for rabbitmq-server Currently, enable [rabbitmq_management]